Last Updated on March 24, 2021 by Shaun Snapp

 Under pressure over its data collection, Facebook Chief Executive Mark Zuckerberg said last year that the company would create a feature called “Clear History” to allow users to see what data Facebook had collected about them from applications and websites, and to delete it from Facebook.
 The company says it is still building the technology needed to make the feature possible. – Wall Street Journal

 This is Zuckerberg and Facebook’s pattern.
-As soon as there is a concern, they come up with some faux solution.
+As soon as there is a concern, they come up with some faux solutions.
 This feature will never happen and is just Facebook damage control.
 Facebook has been caught lying on so many occasions, as we cover in the article How Facebook is Constantly Lying About Surveilling Users, and Facebook’s History of Lying to Advertisers and Media Buyers About Ad Reach, that whatever they say can be immediately dismissed.

 Users do not know that Facebook is receiving information about them from apps that are on their phones.
 This is yet another way that Facebook surveils users without their knowledge.